tsole0/wildfire-simulation/README.md

 The simulation provides outcomes that demonstrate the great importance of initial parameterization for the simulation's outcome.
 The simulation only progresses in a manner resembling a natural forest fire for a narrow band of parameters, which include the growth rate of the forest and chance of catching fire based on neighboring fires.

 The simulation is sucessful in demonstrating the effect of long-range, mobile phenomena despite the simulation of stationary objects (a cell grid).

+*The program is my first project in C++ and suffers from memory leaks.*

 ## Properties